alexfernandez/alexfernandez.github.io/2021/understanding-entropy.md

 How do we understand the logarithm?
 Again, it is quite simple if we go back just to information.
-The information required to store a number _N_ can be easily defined as the number of bits of _N_, which can be computd as the logarithm in base two of the number:
+The information required to store a number _N_ can be easily defined as the number of bits of _N_, which is computed as the logarithm in base two of _N_:

 > _I_ = log<sub>2</sub>(_N_)